npg70/galbreath-old/galbraith-john-1809.md

 > ill-fated banker James Nicol Fleming (Magazine No. 28).
 > He too was descended like the emigrant from John in Kilteddan
 > and Mary Mitchell, but through their oldest son Archibald.

+- Note error in death.
+Says 1861 but should be 1881
+- Here the "emmigrant" refers to [Alexander Galbreath](galbreath-alexander-1853.md) (to immigrated to Balitmore).
+- "John in Kilteddan and Mary Mitchell" is [John Galbreath](galbreath-john-1680.md) (also "Kilteddan" is never defined the article, a Google returns nothing).
+- "oldest son Archibald" is [Archibald Galbreath](galbreath-archibald-1708.md)